slauger/hcloud-okd4/README.md

 # hcloud-okd4

-Deploy OKD4 (OpenShift) on Hetzner Cloud with Cloudflare Loadbalanced using Hashicorp Packer and Terraform.
+Deploy OKD4 (OpenShift) on Hetzner Cloud with Cloudflare Loadbalancing using Hashicorp Packer and Terraform.

 ## Current status